micrypt/gofluidinfo/README.rst

 Quick Start
 ===========

-1) Create a url to run the request against
+- Create a url to run the request against
-2) Create a client and run the Call method
+- Create a client and run the desired HTTP method

 url := "/users/username"